chargeprice/chargeprice-api-docs/exports/tariff_history.md

   - DC: 0.59€/kWh + 0.1€/minute after 90 minutes

 Every price displayed above becomes a "tariff component" and every tariff component is represent by a single row in the export.
-Hence the above pricing would result in 4 rows:
+Hence the above pricing would result in 4 rows (please note that this example doesn't show all columns of the export.
+Check the table below for all columns):

 | Valid From | Valid To  | Country | CPO     | EVSE Operator IDs | EMP  | Tariff      | Total Monthly Fee | Currency of Monthly Fee | Updated At | Energy Type | Power Start (gte) | Power End (lte) | Dimension | Unit Price | Range Start (gte) | Range End (lt) | Billing Increment | Currency of Price | Time of Day Start | Time of Day End |
 |------------|-----------|---------|---------|-------------------|------|-------------|-------------------|-------------------------|------------|-------------|-------------------|-----------------|-----------|------------|-------------------|----------------|-------------------|-------------------|-------------------|-----------------|